Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager

-The timescale for detecting such clustering is examined, parametrized by $t_{look}$.
-Initially, such clustering are observed to be present for $5 \sigma$ outliers in lightcurves binned at $100$ ms. The events that contribute to the clustering are spread over timescales less than $100$ ms, and only very rarely involve two consecutive bins of $100$ ms. The automatic identification of such clustering in the DPHs, henceforth called `DPHstructures', is implemented by an algorithm called `DPHclean' detailed in the Appendix.
-Since this algorithm is independent of the total number of events in the DPH, the only constraint on $t_{look}$ is that it should be more than the duration of such events. $100$ ms is optimized in this regard, catching such clustering as well as being an order of magnitude smaller than the $T_{90}$ of short GRBs, thus making it safe to allow independent identification of short GRBs even after the implementation of DPHclean.
+The timescale for detecting such clustering is examined, parametrized by $t_{look}$, the bin size for the light curve generation.
+Initially, such spatial clustering is observed to be present for $5$-$\sigma$ outliers in light curves binned at $100$ ms. The events that contribute to the clustering are spread over timescales less than $100$ ms, and only very rarely involve two consecutive bins of $100$ ms. We have developed an algorithm called `DPHclean' for the automatic identification of such spatial clustering in the DPHs, henceforth called `DPHstructures'.
+This algorithm is specifically suited for CZTI data where a) the disturbance due to cosmic ray interaction is a few pixels wide, b) a limited number of pixels are affected by the interaction c) the geometric regions where the disturbance occur could be a few and d) the time scale of disturbance could be several tens of milliseconds.
+We should note here that while the particle interaction time scale is in nanoseconds, the electronic data reading time scale is in micro-seconds, and such fast disturbances are already seen as bunches.
+As discussed earlier, the $ 20 {\rm \,\mu s} $ time bin is digitally generated but the onboard analogue electronics has a much faster time scale ($\sim$ $ 1 {\rm \,\mu s} $).
+The examination of the data at longer time scales is motivated by the existence of such structures in the data.
+The details are given in the Appendix.
+Since this algorithm is independent of the total number of events in the DPH, the only constraint on $t_{look}$ (optimised to $100$ ms) is that it should be more than the duration of such events.
+We also note here that the DPHclean specifically caters to the need of the simultaneous two-event data indicative of Compton scattering by keeping aside all events satisfying the Compton criteria: simultaneous double events from neighbouring pixels.